-History of Essential Oil Basics
+History of Essential Oils

-Essential oil basics have shown that plants have always been man’s first line of defense against the troubles this world can bring.
+Plants have always been man’s first line of defense against the troubles this world can bring.
 Ancient cultures used essential oils as medicine, to beautify and care for the skin, to calm nerves and ease anxiety, to scent their bodies and their environment, in spiritual ceremonies, in cooking and pretty much every aspect of life.

 Hippocrates, an ancient Greek doctor touted the use of essential oils in baths and massage as the way to health.
 He studied and documented the medicinal effects of essential oils from over 300 plant species.
 The more modern English, German, and French cultures revered the medical philosophies of the ancient cultures and helped to keep them alive during dark mystical years when the use of such things was thought to be a form of witchcraft.

-Essential oil basics are essences of the plants from which they are extracted.
+Essential oils are essences of the plants from which they are extracted.
 Though some essences may have an oily feel, they are not like traditional oils.
 Essential oils or plant essences are made of molecular compounds called phytochemicals and they are very volatile.
 These volatiles are not simple molecules.
 They are beautifully complex chemicals.

 Phytochemicals are comprised of carbon atoms arranged in chains, rings, or a combination of both with other molecules and atoms attached (i.e. Oxygen, Hydrogen, Nitrogen, and Sulfur).
 Most of these molecules fall into varying categories of compounds such as Aldehydes, Esters (most common), Ethers, Ketones, Alcohols, Phenols, Oxides, and many other too numerous to mention.